5 Best WordPress Image Optimization Plugins Compared [2022]

 Imagify: Results

 In our test, Imagify produced an image of almost identical size when compared to OptiMole.
-If you look closely at the table above, it looks like Imagify came out on top by just 1%.
+Looking closely at the table above, it looks like Imagify came out on top by just 1%.

 Just like we said for OptiMole, the fact that Imagify was able to compress the image by 81% with little to no noticeable difference is still really impressive.